tayyipozturk/E-Commerce/README.md

 | userTester   | tester   | user |
 | Alice        | 12345    | user |
 | Bob          | 12345    | user |

+### What is used in the project?
+- Python 3.9.6
+- Flask 1.1.4
+- Werkzeug 0.16.0

+### Why Flask?
+- After a little research and the future development plans, I firstly decided to use `Django` for the project.
+However, I realized that `Django` is a bit overkill for this project.
+After that, I implemented a backend design with `Golang` (since I am familiar with it for a backend design) and `Echo` framework where I very lately recognize that `Render` does not support `Echo` framework.
+Since then, I ,again, wanted to use a programming language beyond what I know for the project development.
+Thus, I decided to use `Flask` framework with `Python` since they are easy to learn and implement for simple projects.